 Choose a wedding photographer experienced with SF City Hall civil ceremonies.
 Contact them as soon as possible to check their calendar.
-Since city hall ceremonies are booked in a 90 day window, we are used to being contacted mere weeks ahead of time.
-But our schedule does book rather quickly, so get in touch as soon as you can.
+Since city hall ceremonies are booked in a 90 day window, I personally am used to being contacted mere weeks (or even days) ahead of time.
+But my schedule does book rather quickly, so get in touch as soon as you can.

-One of the things we love about civil ceremonies are the variety of attire we see couples wear.
+One of the things I love about civil ceremonies are the variety of attire I see couples wear.
 There are gorgeous gowns, matching suits, casual dresses, and everything in between.
-Browse through our portfolio to see what other couples have worn, but we know that you’ll make it your own!
+Browse through my city hall portfolio to see what other couples have worn, but I know that you’ll make it your own!

 What Date and Time Should I Choose for my Courthouse Wedding?

-First, we’ll say this: Whatever date and time you pick are going to be perfect.
-Not once have we ever met a couple who was disappointed with their choice.
+First, I’ll say this: Whatever date and time you pick are going to be perfect.
+Not once have I ever met a couple who was disappointed with their choice.
 Once you get there, the excitement of the day will overpower everything else!

-But, we still have some things that you may want to keep in mind.
+But, I still have some things that you may want to keep in mind.

 - Fridays tend to be the busiest days at San Francisco City Hall.
 However, many couples still like to get married on Friday to give themselves a three day weekend.

 - Your desired photographer may have limited availability during the timeframe you’re choosing, so that may affect which date you choose.

 - Early morning weddings (starting at 9am) give you the rest of the day to celebrate in your own way.
 But, they don’t give you a lot of time to get ready.